hartwigmedical/hmftools/sv-linx/README.md

 ## Dependencies

-Required DB tables:
+LINX reads sample data from the following HMF tables:
 * copyNumber
 * structuralVariant
-* svAnnotation, svCluster and svLink
+* purity
-* svBreakend and svFusion
+* geneCopyNumber and driverCatalog - if running driver annotation

-* purity - can be empty but needs to exist (but see note about QC below)
+LINX uploads samples data to the following HMF tables:
-* geneCopyNumber - can be empty but needs to exist
+* svAnnotation, svCluster and svLink, viralInsertion
-* driverCatalog - can be empty but needs to exist
+* svBreakend, svFusio and svDriver

 ## Configuration
 All values are optional unless otherwise specified.